blockchain-cert-verify-team/cert-verify/DEPLOYMENT.md

 1. **hardhat.config.js** - Fixed network configuration with proper types
 2. **scripts/deploy.js** - Updated to use working ethers import pattern
 3. **package.json** - Added deployment scripts
+Before deployment of smart contract, compile it using the command "npx hardhat compile"

 ## **How to Deploy:**